mayur-jiyani/assignment-1/README.md

 Store only those repositories which have more than 2000 “stargazers_count”

 for that you need to basic understanding of fetching api and store the json data into csv

+# project running sertup

+Clone this repo and run below command to install all the dependencies.

+  npm install

+Run the below command after cloning repo in terminal

+  node data.js